 Democracy is an active process that takes its strength from our involvement.
 Participate in political discussions.
 Respect those around you.
 Look for ways you can reconcile differences.
 Vote.

-If you wish to contribute to Community Voices, please send an email with a subject proposal to Managing Editor Mike Sato (email@example.com) and he will respond with guidelines.
+We welcome letters to the editor responding to or amplifying on subjects addressed in Community Voices.
+If you wish to contribute to Community Voices, please send an email with a subject proposal to Managing Editor Mike Sato (firstname.lastname@example.org) and he will respond with guidelines.